-SECTION 16- CONVOY
+SECTION 16 - CONVOY

-Permits allowing movement in convoys may be issued for oversize vehicles or vehicles with loads when criteria for weather, road conditions, traffic and safety are met.
-Permits must reference vehicles in the convoy.
+Permits allowing movement in convoys may be issued for oversize vehicles or vehicles with loads when criteria for weather, road conditions, traffic, and safety are met.
+Permits must identify the vehicles used in the convoy.
+Permits may be issued after all convoy information is received to ensure criteria is met.
 Convoy movement shall be issued on a single trip basis only.
-Convoys must meet the following conditions
+Convoys must meet the following conditions: